misterclarity/misterclarity/exampleSite/content/english/blog/presence.md

 Coaching offers a space for intimate, personal celebrations, a neutral, respectful space for grieving, and a rigorous space for problem-solving.
 This space enables the most hidden habits, values, ideas, feelings and resources to surface.
 It is the coach's **presence** that **encourages** one to go past the point of fear and self-doubt.
 To explore with **curiosity**, beyond feelings of anxiety, and into the areas where all the hidden resources, discarded dreams, and lost, or hidden identities reside.

 **Presence creates a bond** based on trust, inclusive awareness, and curiosity.
 People work for years to build such bonds.
 During coaching, due to the training and nature of a coach, this can be achieved in a few hours, if not minutes.
 There are moments in life where the need for such a bond becomes imperative.
-While it might be tempting to turn to a loved one, they are at times ill-equipped, biased, or simply unavailable to help.
+While it might be tempting to turn to a loved one, they can be ill-equipped, biased, or simply unavailable to help.
 Hello, coach!

 > “Let others see their own greatness when looking in your eyes.” - Mollie Marti